 When someone shares their culture with you it is like they are sharing an intimate part of themselves that they hold dear and I find that to be a beautiful thing.

-Unfortunately there is an all too common narrative in this world that an introduction of one culture cancels out another.
+Unfortunately, there is an all too common narrative in this world that an introduction of one culture cancels out another.
 Somehow another culture is a threat to a white European’s way of life.
 My experience has proved to me that this simply isn’t the case.
-In fact embracing other cultures enriches your life.
-It adds that little bit extra of colour in your world, a new found appreciation for life and gives you the opportunity to experience new things and make friends that can last a lifetime.
+In fact, embracing other cultures enriches your life.
+It adds that little bit extra color to your world, a newfound appreciation for life and gives you the opportunity to experience new things and make friends that can last a lifetime.

 At the moment cultural appropriation is a significant topic that keeps cropping up on my social media.
 I believe that interacting with people from a different culture enables you to develop a greater understanding of different communities.
-Some of the white Brits I know are hesitant to wear bangles, salwar kameez or anything that has any connections to the Desi community because they don’t want to be slapped with the cultural appropriation label.
-However, through my experience I have learnt that there is a tasteful way to embrace someone’s culture.
-For example, when I visit Pakistani households, attend Pakistani weddings and other celebratory events, I generally wear South Asian style clothing and jewellery.
-In fact, my friends often buy me these clothes and accessorises as gifts for my birthday or Eid because they know I will wear them.
-It may seem like a small and simple gesture but to me it is a mutual embrace.
-There is a feeling of a sense of unity when I am in a room filled with Pakistani people who share their stories, food, laughs and culture with me.
+Some of the white Brits I know are hesitant to wear bangles, salwar kameez, or anything that has any connections to the Desi community because they don’t want to be slapped with the cultural appropriation label.
+However, through my experience, I have learned that there is a tasteful way to embrace someone’s culture.
+For example, when I visit Pakistani households and attend Pakistani weddings and other celebratory events, I generally wear South Asian-style clothing and jewelry.
+In fact, my friends often buy me these clothes and accessories as gifts for my birthday or Eid because they know I will wear them.
+It may seem like a small and simple gesture but to me, it is a mutual embrace.
+There is a feeling of a sense of unity when I am in a room filled with Pakistani people who share their stories, food, laughs, and culture with me.